shashankusinggithub/GPS_Location/README.md

 ```
 - Or comment out the first test <b> 'Sign up Successfull' </b> to stop the test from creating the test again and again

+  Just enter the following commands in the terminal and cypress runs the unit tests and displays the result in the terminal.

 ```md
 cd